jakemmarsh/grunt-requirejs-angularjs-sass-boilerplate/README.md

 ##### Server

 An incredibly simple NodeJS + Express server is included in this project.
-In order to run it and see your application, try the command `npm start` from the directory, or use a package like [Supervisor](https://github.com/isaacs/node-supervisor).
-Using `npm start`, your application will be served to `localhost:3000`.
+An alias is provided so that using the command `npm start` from the command line while in the directory will automatically serve the project to `localhost:8000` via [Supervisor](https://github.com/isaacs/node-supervisor).